 GO Mortgage’s cash-out refinancing loan could be a helpful option for real estate investors looking to buy another property or homeowners who want to renovate.
 And their jumbo loan of to up to $4 million could potentially be a good fit for someone looking to borrow for a more expensive home.

-Keep in mind that GO Mortgage isn’t licensed in Alaska, Hawaii, Nevada, New Hampshire, New Mexico, New York, North Dakota, Rhode Island, Vermont or Wyoming.
+Keep in mind that GO Mortgage isn’t licensed in Alaska, Hawaii, Nevada, New Hampshire, New York, North Dakota, Rhode Island or Vermont.
 So if you’re looking to buy a home there, you’ll need to go with another lender.

 How to apply for a GO Mortgage loan